cadddr/mcloc/README.md

-Basically, an exercise of visualizing one of my favorite algorithmsin in Processing.
+Basically, an exercise of visualizing one of my favorite algorithms in Processing.

 See for an introduction: https://en.wikipedia.org/wiki/Monte_Carlo_localization